atet/raspberrypi/README.md

 ### 6.2.
 Download Craft client

 * Download the Craft client for Windows or MacOS here: https://www.michaelfogleman.com/projects/craft/
    * This is a "portable" program; nothing needs to be installed, just extract the ZIP file
 * Run `craft.exe`
 * Once the game starts, press "T" and CTRL+V to paste in your Identity Token and press ENTER
-* Press "T" and enter `/online <SERVER IP>` to connect to your server
+* Press "T" and enter `/online <SERVER IP>` to connect to your Raspberry Pi Zero Craft server
    * Once on the server, you should automatically be connected as your account
    * If it says you are a "guest", you must re-login: `/login <USERNAME>`

 [![.img/step06b.png](.img/step06b.png)](#nolink)

 ### 6.3 Playing Craft

-* Controls are as follows:

 Button | Action
 --- | ---